zhmcclient/zhmc-ansible-modules/docs/gen/common_return_values.rst

+.. _common_return_values:

 Return Values
 -------------

 .. contents:: Topics

 Ansible modules normally return a data structure that can be registered into a variable, or seen directly when output by the `ansible` program.
-Each module can optionally document its own unique return values (visible through ansible-doc and https://docs.ansible.com).
+Each module can optionally document its own unique return values (visible through ansible-doc and on the :ref:`main docsite<ansible_documentation>`).

 This document covers return values common to all modules.

 .. note:: Some of these keys might be set by Ansible itself once it processes the module's return information.

-.. _common_return_values:

 Common
 ^^^^^^